Procedures for Obtaining CLE Credits for Chapter Programs

 After we approve the program, the CLE liaison will give the attendance sheets and evaluation forms (see Attendance Sheet, Evaluation Form) to the program provider.
 Either the liaison or the provider is responsible for (1) filling in the information pertaining to the program on these forms, (2) making certain that every participant (and only participants who stay for the entire program) sign the attendance sheet, and (3) collect completed evaluation forms for each attendee.

-Within two weeks after the date of the program, the CLE liaison or the provider must send a copy of the checklist and originals of: all documents previously sent to the WBASNY CLE Co-Chair, plus a copy of the checklist, completed attendance sheets, program evaluation forms, information as to how many people requested financial hardship (including the requests and how many requests were granted), a type written list of all attendee and speaker names and a check payable to WBASNY equal to $10 multiplied by the number of people requesting CLE credit, to WBASNY, Post Office Box 936, New York, NY 10024-0546.
+Within two weeks after the date of the program, the CLE liaison or the provider must send a final copy of the checklist, original materials, faculty bios, license agreements and copyright approvals, advertisement or publicity flyer, timed agenda, completed attendance sheets, program evaluation forms, information as to how many people requested financial hardship (including the requests and how many requests were granted), a type written list of all attendee and speaker names and a check payable to WBASNY equal to $10 multiplied by the number of people requesting CLE credit, to WBASNY, Post Office Box 936, New York, NY 10024-0546 or firstname.lastname@example.org.
 The chapter CLE liaison should keep a copy of the attendance sheet.
 Upon receipt of all required documents, certificates will be issued within a two month timeframe.

 Accredited continuing legal education courses or programs shall comply with the following guidelines: